Beaufort Medical Malpractice Lawyer

 - Loss of consortium

-In most of these lawsuits, South Carolina applies a cap to noneconomic damages.
-This limits pain and suffering payments to $350,000 from each defendant (health care provider or health care institution) up to $1.05 million in total from all defendants.
+In most of these lawsuits, the state applies a cap to non-economic damages.
+This limits pain and suffering payments to $350,000 from each defendant (healthcare provider or medical facility) up to $1.05 million in total from all defendants.
 The cap may be waived in cases that include grossly negligent, willful, wanton, or reckless action; fraud or misrepresentation; or destruction or alteration of medical records to avoid a claim or liability.

 Call a Beaufort Medical Malpractice Attorney for Help

 There is a risk to any medical procedure, and a positive outcome cannot be guaranteed.
 But when someone is unexpectedly left worse off following medical care, it is proper to demand answers.
 When a medical professional has made an error, the injured should receive full and fair compensation.

 The dedicated and compassionate Beaufort medical malpractice lawyers of Schiller & Hamilton represent clients like you and can seek answers for you.
 We will provide you an honest assessment of your case for free and move forward aggressively on your behalf if possible.
 For more than 20 years, our attorneys have been helping families like yours in Rock Hill, Lancaster, Beaufort, Bluffton, and surrounding South Carolina communities.
 Contact us today to discuss your legal options for filing a medical malpractice lawsuit.